opendata-swiss/eCH-0285-Use-of-controlled-vocabularies/document/04_creator.md

 ### Usage Notes

 #### dcat:creator
-An entity responsible for producing the dataset (provider of the technical components), organisation or company. | Resources of type foaf:Agent are recommended as values for this property.
-See also 	DCAT 3 - 6.12 Class: Organization/Person.
+An entity responsible for producing the dataset (provider of the technical components), organisation or company.

 Controlled Vocabularies to be used:
 * If from the public sector, use the same CV as dcat:publisher
 * For swiss companies, use the corresponding Zefix entry [https://register.ld.admin.ch/zefix/company/122015](https://register.ld.admin.ch/zefix/company/122015), you can find the EHRA-ID of organisations on http://zefix.ch